microsoft/Commercial-Marketplace-SaaS-API-Emulator/docs/config.md

     - Tell the emulator not to load any existing data file on startup.
 This value is only used during startup.
 Useful for debugging.
     - `Default: false`

-**Note:** Publisher ID Options are used to set the Publisher ID for built-in emulator features (such as the landing page).
-Either PUBLISHER_ID or PUBLISHER_TENANT_ID + PUBLISHER_APP_ID should be used.
+**Note:** Publisher ID options only apply to the built-in landing page.
+They are used to set the Publisher ID for requests to `resolve` and `activate` APIs from the built-in landing page.
+If you are using your own landing page, you do not need to set these Publisher ID options.

+Either PUBLISHER_ID or PUBLISHER_TENANT_ID & PUBLISHER_APP_ID should be used.

 - Publisher ID Options
   - PUBLISHER_ID